Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Appendix

 Therefore LP does not satisfy the global metric sub-regularity.
 Although we use Euclidean norm for illustration, due to the equivalence of norms on $\mathbb R^n$, LP does not satisfy the global metric sub-regularity under any norm.
 Notice that metric subregularity is a weaker condition than sharpness (see Appendix \ref{sec:sharp-subreg}).
 A direct consequence is that LP is not globally sharp.

-\subsection{Efficient update for coordinate sampling}
+\subsection{{Efficient update for coordinate sampling}}

 In Section \ref{sec:unconstrained-bilinear}, we propose two coordinate gradient estimators, Oracle III and Oracle IV.
-The cost of computing each oracle is $\mathcal O (1)$.
-It is required for each step when $w_k$ not updated has $\mathcal O (1)$ cost or otherwise the cost would be dominated by other computation.
-In this subsection, we propose an efficient update for coordinate sampling under unconstrained bilinear setting.
+Here, we present an efficient computation approach that $\mathcal{O}(\text{nnz}(A))$ flops for a snapshot step (i.e., the steps when updating the snapshot $w$), and $\mathcal{O} (1)$ flops for a non-snapshot step (i.e., the steps between two snapshot steps).
+With such efficient update rules, we obtain the total cost computation for the Oracle IV rows in Table \ref{tab:bilinear} and Table \ref{tab:lp}.

-Consider a general coordinate stochastic oracle where $e_x,e_y$ are standard vectors in $\RR^m$ and $\RR^n$, respectively, and $c_x, d_y$ are two arbitrary scalars.
-We show how to update the iterates with $\mathcal{O}(1)$ cost between two consecutive updates of $w_k$.
+Consider a generic coordinate stochastic oracle where $e_x,e_y$ are standard unit vectors in $\RR^m$ and $\RR^n$, respectively, and $c_x, d_y$ are two arbitrary scalars.
+Oracle III and IV are special cases for this generic coordinate stochastic oracle.